benjaminsw/benjaminsw.github.io/_pages/nn/Deep-Neural-Network-Application.md

 ---
 <h2 id="top"></h2>

-# Deep Neural Network for Image Classification: Application II
+### Deep Neural Network for Image Classification: Application

 I will use the functions I've implemented in the previous assignment to build a deep network, and apply it to cat vs non-cat classification.
 Hopefully, we will see an improvement in accuracy relative to our previous logistic regression implementation.